Executive Management Bios

 Deputy Commissioner and General Counsel

 Lesley T. Farmer serves as the Deputy Commissioner and General Counsel for the Tennessee Department of Human Resources.
 In her capacity, she oversees all legal issues within the Department, offering counsel and advice to her agency, other state agencies and individuals on employment law matters.
 In addition, all matters dealing with departmental operations, legislative affairs and media relations, employee relations, employee disciplinary appeals, mediation, workplace discrimination and harassment, quality assurance, records management, as well as the review of certain statewide employee transactions fall under her review.

-Lesley has served as the EEO Administrator & Deputy General Counsel for nearly four years, joining the department in February 2013.
+Lesley previously served as the EEO Administrator and Deputy General Counsel for the Department.
 In this capacity, she offered advice and counsel to her agency and state agencies in the areas of employment law, ADA, FMLA, workplace discrimination, harassment, and investigations.
 Lesley has experience in state and federal civil rights laws, employment laws, and affirmative action.

-Prior to joining the department, she served as the Assistant General Counsel for Civil Rights for the Tennessee Department of Education (TDOE).
+Prior to joining the Department in February 2013, Lesley served as the Assistant General Counsel for Civil Rights for the Tennessee Department of Education (TDOE).
 Her responsibilities in that role included investigating civil rights complaints within Tennessee public schools K-12 and employment issues within TDOE.
-Lesley provided training, legal advice and technical assistance to TDOE and Tennessee school officials on school law, employment law, and civil rights matters, including assistance in creating the Tennessee Bullying Prevention Program in schools.
+She also provided training, legal advice and technical assistance to TDOE and Tennessee school officials on school law, employment law, and civil rights matters, including assistance in creating the Tennessee Bullying Prevention Program in schools.
 Prior to joining TDOE in April 2007, Ms. Farmer worked for a private law firm in Memphis, TN practicing in the areas of criminal defense, family law, personal injury and general civil litigation.

 Stephanie Penney serves as Assistant Commissioner of the Department of Human Resources (DOHR).
 In her role, Stephanie oversees the State of Tennessee's Recruiting Division which supports the State’ s focus on recruiting, retaining, and rewarding a talented workforce; and the Learning and Leadership Development Division which drives enterprise learning and development and leadership development programs.